ddablib/sysinfo/Demos/ReadMe.txt

    the Win32 sub-directory.

    Delphi XE2 and later can also create a 64 bit version of the program if the Windows 64 bit target is selected.

-This compiles to the Win64 sub-directory.
+   ** BUG **
+   64 bit programs are output to the Win32 sub-directory, not the Win64 sub- directory as may be expected.
+This bug is not being fixed because doing so **could** make that the project file incompatible with earlier Delphi versions.

 2) FMX Directory